ArupNath1234/TR_GAN_by_ARUP_NATH/ReadMe.txt

-Use of Transformer is proposed in Generator Encoder and Decoder.
+Use of Transformer is proposed in Generator Encoder and Discriminator.
 MoreOver CFP dataset is used for traing the model.